tanmay-guptaa/QR-Code-Generator/README.md

 5. The application will display the generated QR code below the form.
 6. You can save or share the QR code image as needed.
 7. To generate a new QR code, enter a different URL or text in the input field and click the "Generate QR Code" button again.

+**Features**

+1. Simple and intuitive user interface.
+2. Real-time generation of QR codes as the user types.
+3. Automatic resizing of the QR code to fit the container.

 **Contributing**